-Venice is a city built on man made islands.
+Venice is a city built on man-made islands.
 The process of building Venice is a living proof of human ingenious, will and wealth.

-Back in the 7th century when barbaric were invading Italy and surrounding countries, the farmers, who couldn’t defending themselves from warriors moved over to nearby islands.
+Back in the 7th century when barbaric were invading Italy and surrounding countries, the farmers, who couldn’t defend themselves from warriors moved over to nearby islands.
 The waters in this area were shallow, so ships could not come through without knowledge of the underwater islands.
 So these islands presented the perfect for farmers.
 After three such invasions, the farmers decided to settle here.
 But, to settle here, they need to create land that wasn’t constantly getting submerged with the tides.

 - Building Venice on Shallow Seas

 - Palazzo Dario, a haunted house?